linuxsimba/linuxsimba.github.io/_source/_posts/2015-02-21-testing-puppet-custom-type.md

 ```

-3. [I don not credit for this one](https://github.com/garethr/garethr-digitalocean/blob/master/spec/unit/type/droplet_spec.rb).
+3. [I do not take credit for this one](https://github.com/garethr/garethr-digitalocean/blob/master/spec/unit/type/droplet_spec.rb).
 Testing presence of custom properties and
 parameters

 _lib/puppet/type/mycustomtype.rb_